lit/lit.dev/packages/lit-dev-content/site/guide/components/lifecycle.md

   this.requestUpdate(‘state’, this._previousState);
 ```

-See [Properties](/guide/components/properties) for more information about implementing custom getters and setters.
+See [Reactive properties](/guide/components/properties/) for more information about implementing custom getters and setters.

 ### Performing an update { %reactive-update-cycle-performing }